jodreports/jodreports-2.x/jodreports-webapp/README.txt

 Requirements
 ============

-JODReports requires Java 1.4 or later (although with minor modifications it can be made to work with 1.3 as well).

-To create documents in formats other than OpenDocument Text (odt) please use JODConverter library
-See http://www.artofsolving.com/opensource/jodconverter for more info.

 To run the webapp a servlet 2.3 container such as Apache Tomcat 4.1 or later is also required.